-Solicitation Period: July 1, 2015 - June 30, 2016 inclusive.
+Solicitation Period: July 1, 2016 - June 30, 2017 inclusive, or until funds have been exhausted.

-Key Dates: The Closing Date for receipt of applications under this announcement is 5:00 p.m., June 30, 2016.
+Key Dates: The Closing Date for receipt of applications under this announcement is 5:00 p.m., June 30, 2017.
 No applications or supplemental materials submitted in response to this award by the Federal SBIR/STTR agency.

 Announcement will be accepted after its Closing Date, or after funds available for this Solicitation have been exhausted.
-The Board must receive Applications for funding under this program no later than 45 days from the date of notification of a Phase I
+The Board must receive Applications for funding under this program no later than 45 days from the date of notification of a Phase I exceed \$65,000.

-PLEASE NOTE: Applicants must have received official notification of Phase I award by a Federal SBIR/STTR agency during the Solicitation Period to be eligible.
+\\PLEASE NOTE: Applicants must have received official notification of Phase I award by a Federal SBIR/STTR agency during the Solicitation Period to be eligible.

-Maximum Grant Amount & Eligible Applicants:

-50% of the Federal SBIR/STTR Program award, not to
+Maximum Grant Amount 50% of the Federal SBIR/STTR Program award, not to this Solicitation: